Poudingue/material_design_shadron/README.md

 Diffuse models :
 - Lambertian
+- Max diffuse (an attempt to emulate 3dsmax diffuse model.
+Only works for light at latitude and longitude 0 and render with iray for now)
 - Oren-Nayar

 Specular models :
 - Phong
 - Blinn-Phong
+- Max metal (an attempt to emulate 3dsmax “Metal” material.
+Useless for now.)
 - Cook-Torrance (For now with Schlick's approximation)

 ## Parameters